mermaid-js/mermaid-live-editor/README.md

 # Contributors are welcome

-If you want to speed up the progress for mermaid-cli, join the slack channel and contact knsv.
+If you want to speed up the progress for mermaid-live-editor, join the slack channel and contact knsv.

 # mermaid-live-editor